Nicasio, California 94946

 Locals brag that Rancho Nicasio "is 25 minutes from everywhere."
 The couples who come here from "everywhere" leave with lifelong memories.
 They look back on having pledged their love under a canopy of warm country light, enveloped by happy friends and great music.
 It's just the kind of experience you'd expect to have at Marin's own Brigadoon.

 CEREMONY CAPACITY: The lawn holds up to 250 seated guests.
-Indoors, the Rancho Room holds up to 200 seated guests.
+Indoors, the Rancho Room holds up to 160 seated.

-EVENT/RECEPTION CAPACITY: Outdoors, Rancho Nicasio holds up to 250 guests; indoors, up to 200 seated.
+EVENT/RECEPTION CAPACITY: Outdoors, Rancho Nicasio accommodates up to 250 guests; indoors, up to 160 seated.

-MEETING CAPACITY: Event spaces hold up to 250 for meetings.
+MEETING CAPACITY: Event spaces seat up to 160.

 Special Events, Parties